tugiss11/lifelong-learning/README.md

   - _"Egos are left outside of the organization.
 Ask yourself, am I serving myself, my career, my team or our common goals?"_
   - _"Direction and vision should come within, not given.
 Find your intrinsic motivation.
 Modern organizations are described as living systems that continuously change and adapt."_
 - [Coaching for Performance](https://www.goodreads.com/book/show/949515.Coaching_for_Performance)
+  - _“Coaching is unlocking people’s potential to maximize their own performance.
+It is helping them to learn rather than teaching them.”_
+  - “_The carrot and the stick are prevasive and persuasive motivators.
+But if you treat people like donkeys, they will perform like donkeys.”_
+  - _"The GROW Model is a coaching framework used in conversations, meetings and everyday leadership to unlock potential and possibilities.
+GROW was created by Sir John Whitmore and colleagues in the late 1980s.
+It has since become the world’s most popular coaching model for problem solving, goal setting and performance improvement."_
 - [Black Box Thinking: Why Some People Never Learn from Their Mistakes - But Some Do](https://www.goodreads.com/book/show/24611735-black-box-thinking)
   - _“It highlights the need for a growth mindset in life…It advocates for changing attitudes towards failure, and understanding that the only way we learn is by trying things and altering our behaviour based on the results.”_ Richard Branson, Virgin Group
   - _“An extraordinary, inspirational book which reveals how great performers and teams are driven by an insatiable curiosity for marginal gains, together with the intellectual courage to challenge their most cherished assumptions.”_ Dave Brailsford, Great Britain Cycling Team